yupengyao/Payne4MagE/README.md

-# Payne4MIKE
+# Payne4MagE
-Tools for fitting MagE spectra with [The Payne](https://github.com/tingyuansen/The_Payne).
+Tools for fitting Magellan Echellette and Magellan/MIKE spectra with [The Payne](https://github.com/tingyuansen/The_Payne).

 ## Installation and usage